johnalvero/clamav-s3-mirror/README.md

 ## Create the Service Role
 Open put-role-policy.json file and modify the `<source-bucket> and <target-bucket>` parameters.
 ```
 # Create service role.
-Take note of the role ARN as this will be needed in the next command
+Take note of the role ARN as this will be needed in create-project.json
 aws iam create-role --role-name <codebuild-clamav-mirror-role> --assume-role-policy-document file://create-role.json

 aws iam put-role-policy --role-name <codebuild-clamav-mirror-role> --policy-name CodeBuildServiceRolePolicy --policy-document file://put-role-policy.json